 Collective Voices provides a structured approach to interrupting cycles of misunderstanding by seeking to understand the issues underlying conflict, harm, and strained dynamics.
 My methods begin with building relationships and trust.
 Together, we uncover what lies at the root of the dynamics.

-Collective Voices offers an innovative approach to clients: limited engagement (for Family Circles and Conflict & Repair Dialogue - typically 3 to 10 sessions), an objective facilitator for your sessions, adaptable custom-designed trainings for what your group needs, and tools and resources to help maintain open, honest, and safe communication.
+Collective Voices offers an innovative approach to clients - limited engagement, an objective facilitator for your sessions, and tools and resources to help maintain open, honest, and safe communication.

 I use facilitated dialogue to address tension-filled and emotionally-charged topics as a step on the path towards restored relationships.
 Conflict and harm can be protected by silence, and silence is a protector of many forms of abuse, violence, and relational dynamics that hamper people’s ability to overcome challenges and sustain wellness.
 My work is grounded in a restorative framework.
 Restorative practices are a process aimed at healing and promoting peace rather than deepening harm, conflicts, and wounds.
 These practices empower and build the capacity of